Aparavi-Operations/aparavi-cloud-receipts/modules/exoscale/aparavi-sks/README.md

 # Aparavi on Exoscale Scalable Kubernetes Service (SKS) Terraform Module

-This module deploys Aparavi aggregator and collector on Exoscale Scalable Kubernetes Service (SKS).
+This module deploys Aparavi appagent on Exoscale Scalable Kubernetes Service (SKS).
 Resources this module will create are:

 - Private Network